 It is time to seek other revenue streams for professional associations.
-One such non-dues revenue stream is online learning, which can attract a new generation of paying members and provide new products and services.
+One such non-dues revenue stream is online learning, which can attract a new generation of paying members and provide new products and services as a member benefit.

 How To Increase Revenue

-Changing business models can be challenging, but is necessary for associations to continue to grow revenue beyond dues, advertising sales, and trade show.
+Changing business models can be challenging, but is necessary for associations to continue to grow revenue beyond membership fees, advertising space sales, and trade shows.
 The challenge for associations today is to attract younger generations while boosting non-dues revenue.
 Providing online learning resources can do both.

 Attract New Members (Younger Generations)

-Millennials are looking for associations to invest in and give their loyalty.
-For associations, attracting these younger members is surprisingly simple: build web-accessible professional development content with a community of practice.
+Millennials are looking for associations in which they can invest both time and loyalty.
+For associations, attracting these younger members is surprisingly simple: Build web-accessible professional development content with a community of practice.